Principal Office Located at 1424 Gables Court, Plano, TX 75075

 Contact Our Dallas County SSD Application Attorneys for Carpal Tunnel Syndrome

 If carpal tunnel syndrome has caused you to be unable to work and earn a sufficient income, The Law Offices of Coats & Todd will work with you to determine whether you qualify for Social Security disability benefits.
 We make sure you provide the correct information in a disability application, and if your disability claim is denied, we can help you file an appeal.
-Contact our Plano SSD claim lawyers by calling our office at 972-671-9922 and setting up a free consultation.
+Contact our Plano SSD claim lawyers by calling our office at 972-671-9922 and setting up a free case evaluation.

 Sources: